 Menu

-is a german writer, photographer, filmmaker.
+is a german writer.
 Born in 1971, Katja grew up in the west German town of Kassel, home of Little Red Riding Hood and Sleeping Beauty.

 Portrait Katja Eichinger